Seeker0/xsa-tinyworld/README.md

-# Tiny World SAP HANA XSA Excample
+# Tiny World SAP HANA XSA Example

-This is the XSA sp12 tinyworld example containing the code for https://blogs.sap.com/2016/03/28/developing-with-xs-advanced-a-tinyworld-tutorial/
+This is the XSA sp12 tinyworld example containing the code of the blog https://blogs.sap.com/2016/03/28/developing-with-xs-advanced-a-tinyworld-tutorial/

-# The TinyWorld application

-TODO add some summary here, about which concept are used in the  TinyWorld application
+In this blog you will learn how to develop business applications for SAP HANA and XS Advanced.